 While you will continue working with us as a doctor and receive a share of your billings, you could consider putting your new wealth to work.
 Please click the link below to view a short video with Property Investment Expert Chris Gray explaining just one of your many options.

 The Accelerator Program is designed for practice owners who wish to work with an experienced team of skin cancer medicine professionals to scale their practice.
 We work with you, your doctors, and staff to help identify the areas that could be improved on, build a plan for execution, and monitor the results.
 The program also provides the owner and the NSCC team with the opportunity to get to know each other, understand how we all work and grow the practice together.

 This is a win-win situation as the practice owner has a guaranteed exit strategy with a fair value.
 The doctors can grow their income without having to work more hours and have access to professional development in skin cancer medicine.
 Participating practices have seen a dramatic increase in the performance as other improved outcomes like practice culture.
 Please review the case studies to see how we have helped practices in the past and you are welcome to speak to the owners about their experience with NSCC.

 We would appreciate the opportunity to help you achieve your goals – personally, professionally, and financially, and welcome your practice into our group of ‘centres of excellence in skin cancer medicine’.

 The key focus for the Accelerator Program is to increase the profitability of your business, to optimise its value and to provide you the best return on your investment.

-We work together to improve the practice’s performance over a two-year period.
+We work together to improve the practice’s performance over a period.
 Many of the initiatives and tasks will be handled by our experienced team but as the owner (and practice manager) on the ground, many will need your help and support to ensure successful implementation.